2014 Member Information

 Visit our Volunteer Page here for more information.

-Follow The 2013 Cadets from move-in to finals night as they bring the music of Samuel Barber to the field like never before.
+Follow The 2014 Cadets from move-in to finals night as they bring a portrait of America to the field like never before.
 Our media team will post videos from the road several times a week this summer to keep alumni and fans in on the latest news and anecdotes.

 Stay tuned for exclusive interviews with members and staff, rehearsal and performance footage, and the everyday oddities of life on the road -- shot entirely in HD.

 So join us for free this summer, and don't miss a single unique episode of The Cadets All Access.